 - An eraser and a pen in the same tool

 - Erasable ink - ink that can be wiped directly after using it

-- Paint with a thin hole in the bottle's cap so it's used to paint with instead of using a thin brush
+- Paint with a thin hole in the bottle's cap, so it's used to paint with instead of using a flat brush

 - A ruler that can be lengthened and shortened as needed

 - Shapes scissors - scissors that have shapes that can be used as stencils

 - A scarf that has zippers to its length and you can extend it and shorten it

 - A marker which has different colors on both sides